Kidwai Memorial Institute of Oncology: Academics

 The academic cell has been in existence since 1987.
-The main objective and functioning of the academic cell is to facilitate the academic activities of the institute in the specialty of oncology.uThe institute imparts training in various discipline sub-specialties of oncology to post-graduate students, Undergraduate students, interns (both national and international), nurses and scientists of allied sciences from various medical and paramedical institutions in the state and country.
-These courses are affiliated to Rajiv Gandhi University of Health Sciences and have recognition by the respective bodies such as the Medical Council of India, National Board of Examinationsthe and Indian Nursing Council.
+The main objective and functioning of the academic cell is to facilitate the academic activities of the institute in the specialty of oncology.
+The institute imparts training in various discipline sub-specialties of oncology to Post-graduate students, Undergraduate students, interns (both national and international), nurses and scientists of allied sciences from various medical and paramedical institutions in the state and country.
+These courses are affiliated to Rajiv Gandhi University of Health Sciences and have recognition by the respective bodies such as the National Medical Commission, National Board of Examinations and the Indian Nursing Council.

 Charitable institute

-KMIO is recognised as a charitable institute by the Endowment Department of Karnataka, considering its commitment for services to poor cancer patients.
+KMIO is recognized as a charitable institute by the Endowment Department of Karnataka, considering its commitment for services to poor cancer patients.
 The charges levied for cancer investigations and treatment are well within the reach of poor patients.
 In cases where the total treatment cost is too high, patients are financially assisted by various schemes like free drugs from the institute, Karnataka Chief Minister's Medical Relief Fund, Poor Patients Welfare Fund, Children Welfare Fund, and Kidwai Cancer Drug Foundation.
 The anti-cancer drugs sold at Kidwai Cancer Drug Foundation are 40% to 60% cheaper than market rates.

 Kalaburagi branch

-Kalaburagi branch has the facilities, including a LINIAC machine, a full-fledged CT stimulator, chemotherapy unit and operation theatre.
+Kalaburagi branch has the facilities, including a LINIAC machine, a full-fledged CT simulator, chemotherapy unit and operation theater.